 This technique is very straightforward.
 It has long been established that violence is the fastest way to gain leverage.
 You may not listen to someone if they politely ask you for some extra change but you sure as hell will listen to someone if they point a gun at you.

 Most of the time this technique happens in busy areas (like restaurant districts) where someone will ride up on a scooter or jump out of a truck and pull a gun on an unsuspecting tourist.
 They then demand their valuables and make a quick break for it.

-In my opinion, this is cheap and recklessly dangerous for everyone involved.
-This was not be the type of pickpocketing I was looking to do.
+In my opinion, this technique is cheap and recklessly dangerous for everyone involved.
+This was not the type of pickpocketing I was looking to do.

 This is the technique that most people associate with the crime.
-Most of these involve predetermined scenes where one or multiple thieves will pray on a victim.
+Most of these cases involve predetermined scenes where one or multiple thieves will prey on a victim.

-In Amsterdam, a common example of this was where someone would stand on a bridge or overpass that looked a pedestrian walkway.
-When a victim walked by, the thief drops a substance on them that resembles bird droppings.
+In Amsterdam, a common example of this technique being used is where someone stands on a bridge which goes over a pedestrian walkway.
+When a victim walks by, the thief drops a substance on them that resembles bird droppings.